rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  is simply worth more now than it will be in the future.

-Worse still, fiat money is inflationary by the whims of those who control the money supply.
+Worse, fiat money is inflationary at the whims of those who control the money supply.
 There is a reason janitors have less purchasing power than ever before.
 And it's not because a wealthy person controlled this outcome.
 If you are janitor earning fiat money, you will work harder and harder, but you will earn
  [less and less value over time](https://wtfhappenedin1971.com/).
- And that amount of value will be gained by those known as cantilion insiders, those close to the money supply, those who benefit from increases in the money supply,
+ And that amount of lost value will be gained by those known as cantilion insiders, those close to the money supply, those who benefit from increases in the money supply,